July 24: The S&P500 and FOREX EUR/USD Update.

-AXIOM business books awards, bronze medal for my book!
+AXIOM business books awards, bronze medal!
 Thank You!

 AXIOM Business Books Awards, bronze medal.